FH-Potsdam/doing-projection-mapping/docs/processing-keystone.md

+The [Keystone](http://keystonep5.sourceforge.net/) library, written by [David Bouchard](http://www.deadpixel.ca/), is a video projection mapping library.
+Currently, it allows you to warp your Processing sketches onto any flat surface by using corner pin keystoning, regardless of your projector's position and orientation.

 ### Processing Setup

-To create a mapping from within processing we will use the [Keystone](http://keystonep5.sourceforge.net/) library.
 Download and install Processing 3 and go to "Sketch > Import Library… > Add Library".
 Search in the Library Manager for "keystone".
 Hit install and restart Processing.

 ![](images/add-lib-processing.png)